Package leaflet: Information for the user

 If you have not had a period for six weeks and are concerned, then consider having a pregnancy test.
 If this is negative, there is no need to carry out another test unless you have other signs of pregnancy.

 If you become pregnant with Jaydess in place, you should see your healthcare professional immediately to have Jaydess removed.
 The removal may cause a miscarriage.
-However, if Jaydess is left in place during pregnancy, not only is the risk of having a miscarriage higher, but also the risk of having preterm labour.
-If Jaydess cannot be removed, talk with your healthcare professional about the benefits and risks of continuing the pregnancy, and possible effects of the hormone on the developing baby.
+However, if Jaydess is left in place during pregnancy, not only is the risk of having a miscarriage higher, but also the risk of preterm labour.
+If Jaydess cannot be removed, talk with your healthcare professional about the benefits and risks of continuing the pregnancy.
+If the pregnancy is continued, you will be closely monitored during your pregnancy and you should contact your healthcare professional right away if you experience stomach cramps, pain in your stomach or fever.

 If you want to become pregnant you should contact your healthcare professional to have Jaydess removed.